Hotel luggage theft: “He looked like a professional”

 At my insistance, the hotel finally reviewed its security tapes and sure enough, a week after we left, the hotel confirmed that a man is seen on the tape stealing my bag.
 The hotel said he looked like a professional.

 Have a look at Washington State’s lodging laws, which essentially let the property off the hook.
-In order to get compensated, Foley would have to prove “gross negligence” — and even if she could, she’d be limited to $200 in compensation, according to my non-lawyerly reading of the rules.
+Foley would need to prove “gross negligence” to receive compensation, and even if she could, the rules limit her to $200 in compensation, based on my non-lawyerly reading.

-The Hotel Ändra filed a claim with its insurance company, but — get this — it was denied because “the bag was left in a public space,” according to Foley.
+The Hotel Ändra filed a claim with its insurance company, but, astonishingly, the claim was denied because, according to Foley, “the bag was left in a public space.”

 After a month of back-and-forth, the hotel came forward with new information about the incident.